gmac/graphql-stitching-ruby/README.md

 - [Composer](./docs/composer.md) - merges and validates many schemas into one graph.
 - [Supergraph](./docs/supergraph.md) - manages the combined schema and location routing maps.
 Can be exported, cached, and rehydrated.
-- [Document](./docs/document.md) - manages a parsed GraphQL request document.
+- [Request](./docs/request.md) - prepares a requested GraphQL document and variables for stitching.
 - [Planner](./docs/planner.md) - builds a cacheable query plan for a request document.
 - [Executor](./docs/executor.md) - executes a query plan with given request variables.